alex-karpenko/http-dragonfly/README.md

 - `headers`: defines headers transformations similar to [this](#listener-headers)
 - `status`: set particular response status instead of original value

-***Important note:***
+***Important notes:***

-> Default behavior of those overrides is to pass original content of body and headers and status.
+> - default behavior of those overrides is to pass original content of body and headers and status.
 But for all `*_override` strategies defaults is empty body, empty headers and status 200.
 So if you need to create exactly new response instead of the one obtained from some target, you can (or have to) define those overrides.
 If you omit this config than `*_override` strategy returns empty response with 200 status.
+> - if you change response body don't forget to drop `content-length` header and add/update `content-type` header, otherwise request handler will panic due to response inconsistency.

 ### Huge configuration example